iconify/iconify/README.md

 -   Works better with SSR (icon is rendered only in browser, but because icon is contained in shadow DOM, it does not cause hydration problems).
 -   Better interoperability.
 All parts of applicaiton reuse same web component, even if those parts are written in different frameworks.

-Deprecation status:
+Packages that have been deprecated, removed from this repository and are no longer maintained:

 -   SVG Framework: can be replaced with `iconify-icon`.
+-   Vue 2 component: can be replaced with `iconify-icon`, does not require Vue specific wrapper.
+Make sure you are not using Webpack older than version 5.
+-   Ember component: can be replaced with `iconify-icon`, does not require Ember specific wrapper.

+Packages that are still available, but should be avoided:

 -   React component: can be replaced with `iconify-icon` using `@iconify-icon/react` wrapper.
 -   Svelte component: can be replaced with `iconify-icon`, does not require Svelte specific wrapper.
 -   Vue 3 component: can be replaced with `iconify-icon`, does not require Vue specific wrapper.
--   Vue 2 component: can be replaced with `iconify-icon`, does not require Vue specific wrapper.
-Make sure you are not using Webpack older than version 5.
--   Ember component: can be replaced with `iconify-icon`, does not require Ember specific wrapper.

 To import web component, just import it once in your script, as per [`iconify-icon` README file](./iconify-icon/icon/README.md).